DumasOlivier/The-ethereum-reading-list/README.md

 <summary><a href="https://unblock.net/what-is-a-blockchain-address/">What is a blockchain address ?</a></summary>
 <br>

-* The format of an address doesn’t matter at all, what matters is that it serves its purpose of helping to locate a specific location – physical or virtual.
+* The format of an address (Bank account nuber, SWIFT code, postal address) doesn’t matter at all, what matters is that it serves its purpose of helping to locate a specific location – physical or virtual.

 </details>